 - Current Year: Senior

 After earning potential Day 2 consideration this year, Enagbare has garnered first-round respect in early discussions for the 2022 NFL Draft.
-While watching the tape to compile his scouting report, it’s quickly apparent why the South Carolina DE more and more frequently appears in first-round mock drafts.
+He has frequently appeared in first-round mock drafts throughout the cycle.
+Has he managed to hold this opinion through a difficult season and an ever-deepening edge class?

 Versatility, athleticism, and a violent disposition